 How does a research project work?
 First, we discuss your project and define your research goal.
 I ask you to provide me with whatever information you can about your family to get me started, so that I don't reproduce information you already have.
 We discuss the scope of the project, the time frame involved and the costs, and I ask you to sign a contract and provide payment for the first phase of the research.
 With that payment, the signed contract, your family history information and a research goal in hand, I get to work.
 I report to you about my progress periodically, usually monthly or after expenses have reached a certain point.
 You are free to extend or end the project at any time.

 What do you charge?
-The initial consultation is free.
+The initial half-hour consultation is free.
 If you hire me, I charge a flat hourly rate plus reimbursement for expenses.
 Expenses can include certificate fees, copying, postage, microfilm rental, repository entry fees, and travel costs.
 I charge only the actual costs and provide receipts.
 Please contact me for the current hourly rate.

 Can you promise to find the information I’m looking for before I sign a contract?
 No competent genealogist can guarantee that the information you seek will be found, at least for projects of any depth or complexity.
 I always expect to find information, and I usually do, but I want my clients to understand that they are paying for my time, knowledge and talent, not for guaranteed results.
 The records you seek may have been lost, destroyed or misplaced.
 Mistakes are surprisingly common in records, resulting in names, dates, locations, and other details that may remain hidden.
 And even the longest-standing family stories from the most trusted of relatives can have errors that take the research in the wrong direction.
 My job is to use my training, resources, skills and experience to conduct a thorough search and to think outside the box when records are absent.